WebAssembly/design/Modules.md

 if they were `import` statements of an ES6 module.
 If an ES6 module `import`ed a WebAssembly module, the WebAssembly module's exports would be linked as if they were the exports of an ES6 module.
-Once parsing and linking phases were complete, a WebAssembly module would have its `_start` function called in place of executing the ES6 module top-level script.
+Once parsing and linking phases were complete, a WebAssembly module would have its start function, defined by the start module option, called in place of executing the ES6 module top-level script.
 By default, multiple loads of the same module URL (in the same realm) reuse the same instance.
 It may be worthwhile in the future to consider extensions to allow applications to load/compile/link a module once and instantiate multiple times (each with a separate linear memory).

 This integration strategy should allow WebAssembly modules to be fairly interchangeable with ES6 modules (ignoring
 [GC/Web API](FutureFeatures.md#gc/dom-integration) signature restrictions of the
 WebAssembly MVP) and thus it should be natural to compose a single application from both kinds of code.
 This goal motivates the [semantic design](AstSemantics.md#linear-memory) of giving each WebAssembly module its own disjoint linear memory.
 Otherwise, if all modules shared a single linear memory (all modules with the same realm? origin? window?&mdash;even the